Mardi Himal Trek

 • Four photos

-Note: If you are planning your trek with a Travel Agency in Pokhara, they will manage the permits for you.
+Note: If you are planning your trek with our agency at Pokhara, We'll manage the ACAP permit & TIMS for you.

 Mardi Himal Trek from Kathmandu

 The Mardi Himal Trek starts from Pokhara.
-If you want to start the trek from Kathmandu, you will have to buy a flight or tourist bus ticket to Pokhara.
-If you are planning the Mardi Himal Trekking directly from Kathmandu, we [North Nepal Travel and Treks] can manage your flight booking or any other means of transport.
+If you are planning the Mardi Himal Trekking directly from Kathmandu, we [ North Nepal Travel and Trek ] can manage your flight booking or any other means of transport.
 Simply contact us and send us your location details, and we will reach you as soon as possible.

 Email: [email protected]